lephleg/nano-node-docker/readme.md

 * To display informations about your existing certificates, use the following command:

     ```
-    $ docker exec nginx-proxy-letsencypt /app/cert_status
+    $ docker exec nginx-proxy-letsencrypt /app/cert_status
     ```

-* To force the lnginx-proxy-letsencypt container to renew all certificates that are currently in use use the following command:
+* To force the lnginx-proxy-letsencrypt container to renew all certificates that are currently in use use the following command:

     ```
-    $ docker exec nginx-proxy-letsencypt /app/force_renew
+    $ docker exec nginx-proxy-letsencrypt /app/force_renew
     ```

 ### **NANO Node Watchdog**